marcelpetersen/mobil/_drafts/what-makes-the-mobility-sector-so-attractive.md

 There are some challenges in the mobility industry that still need solutions:

-* **Rapid Urbanisation.** Cities get overcrowded and a result, close towns convert themselves in a vast suburban territory.
-But on the other hand, this is an opportunity to provide mobility solutions that will be smart, cost-effective, scalable and efficient.
+* **Rapid Urbanisation.** Cities are getting overcrowded and the vast suburban areas around them are expanding.
+This is an opportunity to provide mobility solutions that will be smart, cost-effective, scalable and efficient.
 * **Cybersecurity.** We live in a cybercriminal era in which data has become a coveted resource.
 As we are moving to cloud-based solutions, the need for scalable security solutions is more pressing than ever.
 * **Climate change.** We can reduce carbon emissions by developing a connected, electric-powered and shared mobility system for the automotive industry.
-* **Industry 4.0.** Smart factories, IoT, automation.
-These sectors are essential aspects of future business models.
+* **Industry 4.0.** Smart factories, IoT, automation - these sectors are essential aspects of future business models.
 By harnessing Big Data, you can optimize production processes, reduce downtime and offer [XaaS ](https://searchcloudcomputing.techtarget.com/definition/XaaS-anything-as-a-service)services for your clients.

 ### Automotive trends that define new directions for the mobility sector:

-* **Driverless revolution.** Autonomous driving technologies have already become a reality and the question is only when, how they will become more affordable and acceptable in the current legislation.
+* **Driverless revolution.** Autonomous driving technologies have already become a reality and the question is only when and how they will become more affordable and acceptable in the current legislation.
 * **Transmission system improvement.** Electric engine-powered vehicles and fuel cells demonstrate higher energy efficiency and lower gas emissions.
 * **Use of light materials in the production.** More sustainable and lighter materials can reduce the average vehicle mass without affecting the safety of the passengers.
 * **The rapid spread of data exchange networks between cars.** These days, some new models are equipped with data transfer technologies (like [V2V](https://en.wikipedia.org/wiki/Vehicular_ad-hoc_network)) that help the car accurately determine the location of all the other cars in the traffic streams.
 * **User preferences change.** More and more often, people prefer to rent a vehicle than to buy it.

 To sum up, smart mobility is not only making life easier, but it also opens wider economic, environmental and social perspectives.
-Smart mobility is a big stake that startups can get to grips with to offer innovative solutions.
+Smart mobility is a crucial way for startups to offer innovative solutions.

 Mobility entrepreneurs can receive funding for their projects thanks to the [**IMPACT Connected Car**](https://www.impact-accelerator.com/connected-car/) European initiative.